luvres/hpc/README.md

 * Access node Open On Demand via ssh and set user password
 * Access the address and enter the password in the pop-up form

+* Start the Open OnDemand node and have fun!